-The idea of spreading holiday traditions out over the rest of the year means this year we are building a haunted cookie house for Halloween instead of waiting until December to build a gingerbread one — and we're loving every spooky second of it.
+The idea of spreading holiday traditions out over the rest of the year means this year, my family will be building a haunted cookie house for Halloween instead of waiting until December to build a gingerbread one — and we're loving every spooky second of it.

 Make a Haunted Cookie House for Halloween!